-Prior to any trip, trip leaders should liaise with Houseparents and the Deputy Head (Pastoral) if they have any concerns about particular students.
+Prior to any trip, trip leaders should liaise with Houseparents and the Deputy Head (Pastoral) to check for any concerns about particular students.
 Decisions about whether students can go on the trip will be at the ultimate discretion of the Head.
 They should also check with the DSL for any safeguarding concerns relating to any students going on the trip.